Relative volume of separable bipartite states: Introduction

-The quantum state space of a two-state system or qubit is simply the Bloch (Poincar\'{e}) sphere---a unit ball $B_3 \subset \mathbb{R}^3$ centred at the origin; but for $d\geq 3$ the generalized Bloch `sphere' has a much richer structure.
+The quantum (statistical) state space of a two-state system or qubit is simply the Bloch (Poincar\'{e}) sphere---a unit ball $B_3 \subset \mathbb{R}^3$ centered at the origin; but for $d\geq 3$ the generalized Bloch `sphere' has a much richer structure.
 It is a convex body $\Omega_d \subset \mathbb{R}^{d^{\, 2}-1}$ determined by $CP^{{\,d}-1}$ worth of pure states as extremals, this $2(d-1)$-parameter family of pure states being `sprinkled over' the $(d^{\,2}-2)$-dimensional boundary of $\Omega_d$.
 In contrast, the classical (statistical) state space of a $d$-state system is extremely simple, for all $d$.
-Indeed, it is the regular simplex $\Delta_{{\,d}-1} \subset \mathbb{R}^{{\,d}-1}$, the convex body defined by $d$ equidistant vertices or extremals (the classical pure states). {\em The quantum state space itself can be profitably viewed, for all $d$, as the union of an orbit ~$\Gamma$ of simplices (classical state spaces) $\Delta_{{\,d}-1}$}.
+Indeed, it is the regular simplex $\Delta_{{\,d}-1} \subset \mathbb{R}^{{\,d}-1}$, the convex body defined by $d$ equidistant vertices or extremals (the classical pure states). {\em The quantum state space itself can be profitably viewed, for all $d$, as the union of the $SU(d)$ orbit ~$\Gamma$ of simplices (classical state spaces) $\Delta_{{\,d}-1}$}.
 This fact is fundamental to both our point of view and analysis in this work.
-Every set of all mutually commuting matrices constitutes one classical state space or simplex $\Delta_{{\,d}-1}$, a point in the orbit, and choice of a set or frame of orthonormal unit vectors (more properly, unit rays) label different points on the orbit.
+Every set of all mutually commuting $d \times d$ density matrices constitutes one classical state space or simplex $\Delta_{{\,d}-1}$, a point in the orbit, and choice of a set or frame of orthonormal unit vectors (more properly, unit rays) labels different points on the orbit.
 Thus, the orbit $\Gamma$ is exactly as large as the coset space $U(d)/[U(1)\times U(1) \times \cdots \times U(1)]$, a particular case of (complex) Stiefel manifold.
-The volume of $\Omega_d$ is thus the product of the volume of $\Delta_{{\,d}-1}$ and the volume of the $(d^2-d)$-dimensional orbit $U(d)/[U(1)\times U(1) \times \cdots \times U(1)]$, as determined by the measure inherited from the Haar (uniform) measure on the unitary group $SU(d)$.
+The volume of $\Omega_d$ is thus the product of the volume of the simplex $\Delta_{{\,d}-1}$ and the volume of the $(d^2-d)$-dimensional orbit $U(d)/[U(1)\times U(1) \times \cdots \times U(1)]$, the later volume being determined by the measure inherited from the Haar (uniform) measure on the unitary group $SU(d)$.